by Oliver and Rachel DeMille

 by Oliver DeMille

-The new year is an ideal time for a powerful vision quest.
-Most tribal traditions in history used vision quests to get life direction, while during the Agrarian Age a summer hike to the lake or time spent pondering in nature fulfilled a similar function.
+The new year is an ideal time for a powerful personal retreat.
+Many tribal traditions in history used vision quests to get life direction, while during the Agrarian Age a summer hike to the lake or time spent pondering in nature fulfilled a similar function.
 In the Industrial Age, leaders learned how important a company retreat can be, and mothers everywhere know the value of a weekend away to recharge and refocus.

-In TJEd, we emphasize a special kind of vision quest that we call The Six Month Inventory.
+In TJEd, we emphasize a special kind of personal retreat that we call The Six Month Inventory.
 We recommend that each person do this at least twice a year, and the new year is a fabulous time for this powerful and life-improving exercise.

 So how do you do it?
-Well, even if you’ve read about the Six Month Inventory before, the following review is extremely helpful.
+Well, even if you’ve read about the Six Month Inventory before [discussed in our book, The Phases of Learning], the following review is extremely helpful.

-First, schedule an afternoon that you can get away and spend some time alone.
+First, schedule a morning or an afternoon that you can get away and spend some time alone.
 You will need about 2-3 hours to do this well.
 On the chosen day, find a peaceful place to sit alone where you can relax for a while.
 This may be your family room or bedroom or the library or a park.
 If you can get away to a beach or a mountain ski resort, great.
-But a simple afternoon in your bedroom can be just as effective.
+But a simple quiet, undisturbed time in your own room can be just as effective.
+For those with small children or large families this can be especially challenging; but with some advance planning – perhaps trading child care with a friend, or budgeting for a babysitter who can bring your baby to you as needed – you really can make this work on some level.

 Take a blank notebook and several pens or pencils.
-If candles, flowers or a hot tub help you relax, include these in your Six Month Inventory.
-Men might try watching a game, working in the garage, or reading something interesting for an hour before they start the Six Month Inventory.
+If candles, flowers, special treats/snacks or a hot tub help you get into the zone, include these in your Six Month Inventory.

 Once you are relaxed, start by taking a deep breath and just breathing in a feeling of relaxation and peace.
 Then pull out your notebook and go to work.